 The MC4R pathway, which has been the focus of extensive scientific investigation for many years, regulates hunger, caloric intake, and energy expenditure, which consequently affect body weight.
-The critical role of the MC4R
+The critical role of the MC4R pathway in weight regulation is supported by the observation that single gene variants at many points in this pathway result in early-onset, severe obesity.

 The MC4R pathway is illustrated in the figure below.
-Under normal conditions, POMC neurons are activated by brain satiety signals, including those resulting from the hormone leptin acting through LEPR.
-POMC neurons produce a protein, which is processed by the PCSK1 enzyme, into melanocyte stimulating hormone, or MSH, the natural ligand, or activator of the MC4R.
-When upstream genetic mutations disrupt this pathway, it can lead to insufficient MC4R activation and the result is hyperphagia, or insatiable hunger, and severe obesity.
+Under normal conditions, POMC neurons are activated by adiposity and satiety signals, including those resulting from the hormone leptin acting through the LEPR.
+POMC neurons

-The figure below also illustrates some of the genes that are upstream of the MC4R and the potential effect deficiencies in those genes may have on the activation of the MC4R, which regulates hunger and energy expenditure.
+The figure below also illustrates some of the genes that are upstream of the MC4R and the potential effect variants in those genes may have on the activation of the MC4R, which regulates food intake and energy expenditure.